Tavia's profile

 Previous Sites of Passage exchanges have taken place between Egypt and the US (revolving around the Egyptian Revolution and the Occupy Movement), Israel, Palestine, and the US (revolving around the ideas of Borders, Walls, and Citizenship), and South Africa and the US (revolving around Civil Rights and Civil Wrongs).
 The most recent exchange has been between Russia and US (revolving around the ideas of Propaganda & Pop Art called Pop-Aganda.
 All projects have been produced at The Mattress Factory Museum.
 Each project takes about three years to research and execute.

-La Follette was born in Buenos Aires Argentina to U.S. filmmakers amidst a production and grew up in New York City in the 1980’s.
+La Follette was born in Buenos Aires Argentina to U.S. filmmakers amidst a production and grew up in New York City in the 70's/80’s.
 Her aesthetic heart and curatorial eye carry the struggles of the city at that time and the art that grew from that labor.

 TAVIA ON SOCIAL PRACTICE

 Projects tend to swim around conflict—not because I want trouble—but because these are social realities imagined in the context of culture.
-Through art, I strive to break down those contextual relationships, explore and create new realities towards cultural evolution.
+Through art, I strive to break down those contextual relationships, to explore and create new realities towards cultural evolution.

 WHY SOCIAL PRACTICE?

 Our dusty Brooklyn apartment was infamous amongst my friends.
-Although, the alluring eight-foot tall windows with spider plants for curtains and the “museum” of artifacts from my parents travels always made for great conversation, when the inevitable dinner time rolled around, I always got the concerned complaint, “Your parents ask too many questions!”
+Although, the alluring eight-foot-tall windows with spider plants for curtains and the “museum” of artifacts from my parents travels always made for great conversation, when the inevitable dinner time rolled around, I always got the concerned complaint, “Your parents ask too many questions!”
 I am afraid I have not fallen too far from the spider plant, shooting out roots, searching for answers and new ground.

 As an artist, I believe it is my job to interpret and analyze cultural behavior.
 I do this through crossing borders, physical, psychological, and emotional.
 My work in performance art and puppetry has taught me the power of symbols.
 Symbols help me to say what I cannot say with words, they tap into our emotions.
 Emotions, like religion, help us recognize our values.
 Values, like cultures, contradict.
 This contradiction, this paradox, is what interests me about the human condition.
 This is why I ask “too many questions” and spend my time crossing disciplinary borders: to build connections, to send shoots in search of new perspectives towards new epistemologies.